antonekstrom1/antonekstrom1/README.md

 - My daily work as Chief Technology Officer at Villahome.se consists of taking on, innovating and developing system-efficient solutions, primarily for our e-commerce platform and IT infrastructure.
 Frontend development is frequent.
 - Frontend Developer Student at Folkuniversitetet Gothenburg
-- I love creative coding because it allows me to design and code.
-Building beautiful interfaces with code is very satisfying to me.
+- I love creative coding because it allows me to both design and code.
+Creating beautiful interfaces and amazing user experiences with code is very satisfying to me.

 ---